 After stepping down as Steward in 2010, Calvin returned to leadership in 2021 when he was elected Steward again in Chapel Hill.
 In 2023, he transferred to the UPS Mebane hub, serving as a Feeder Steward.

 In June 2025, Calvin’s dedication and leadership were recognized once more when he was selected by the Local 391 Executive Board in 2025 to serve as a Trustee through 2026.
+Also in November 2025, Calvin was selected by the Local 391 Executive Board to serve as a Business Agent.

 Doug Irving is a former package car driver at UPS in Wilmington, where he worked since 1990.
 Doug is Local 391's newest Business Agent and was a longtime shop steward elected by his members before coming on board as a Business Agent in April 2020.